 The reason for all this care is due to the way the stone is formed.
 Malachite is actually a secondary mineral.
 Already I hear the clamoring for an explanation… A secondary mineral is what is formed when a chemical reaction occurs between two other substances.
 It’s a bit like mixing water and gelatin.
 One’s a powder(the mineral) one’s a liquid( a second substance).
 Mix them together, and you have that squishy semi-solid Jello!
 Or Malachite, as the case may be.
 In this instance, water containing carbon dioxide or other carbon bearing mixtures, flows over copper ores.
 The flow of the water over the copper forms a green oxide.Eventually, this oxide solidifies- while still showing the “flow” of the water that helped to create it.

 But wait! you say All this talk about green Malachite- I’ve seen something that’s blue that was called Malachite too!

 Well of course you have.
 Sometimes when the oxides form, the ratio of carbon substance to copper ore is different, or it’s a slightly different copper substance, or there’s a trace element that encourages it to be blue instead of green.
 Just like when you leave a penny in the bathroom, and it turns green- but a tiny edge of it is brilliantly blue.
 Like this:

 So you can see why Malachite is so soft and brittle, though, right?
 Something that forms from water and copper oxides is going to be nowhere near as strong as rocks that are formed from solidifying lava, like granite.
 But there’s an upside to the softness of Malachite.
 It carves very very easily.

 Aren’t they cute?!
-At less than an inch tall- that wouldn’t be an easy feat in most other stones on earth!
+And less than an inch tall!
+That wouldn’t be an easy feat in most other stones on earth!